Leonardo M-346: Italian Air Force

-In 2007, it was reported that the Italian Air Force intended to initially acquire a batch of 15 low rate production M-346s.
-On 18 June 2009, Alenia Aermacchi announced they had received an order for the first six with an option for nine more.
+In 2007, the Italian Air Force reportedly intended initially to acquire a batch of 15 low-rate-production M-346s.
+On 18 June 2009, Alenia Aermacchi announced it had received an order for the first six with an option for nine more.
 In September 2015, the Italian Air Force started their first training course using the M-346 trainer.
-In March 2016, Finmeccanica signed a contract worth over 300 million Euros with the Italian Ministry of Defence for nine M-346, bringing the number of aircraft ordered by Italy to 18.
+In March 2016, Finmeccanica signed a contract worth over 300 million euros with the Italian Ministry of Defence for nine M-346s, bringing the number of aircraft ordered by Italy to 18.

-In February 2018, the Italian Air Force received its 18th M-346, concluding the force's acquisition program.
-In 2019, four more M-346 were delivered to the newly formed Italian Air Force/Leonardo International Flight Training School (IFTS) at Galatina Air Base.
+In February 2018, the Italian Air Force received its 18th M-346, concluding its acquisition program.
+In 2019, four more M-346 were delivered to the newly formed Italian Air Force/Leonardo International Flight Training School at Galatina Air Base.

 On 12 September 2024, the Italian Air Force's aerobatic team Frecce Tricolori unveiled the M-346 as its new aircraft to replace the Aermacchi MB-339-A/PAN, alongside a new livery designed by Pininfarina.

 Singapore Air Force

-In July 2010, the M-346 was selected by the Republic of Singapore Air Force (RSAF) to replace the ST Aerospace A-4SU Super Skyhawks in the Advanced Jet Training (AJT) role, based at BA 120 Cazaux Air Base in France.
-In a press release by the Singaporean Ministry of Defence on 28 September 2010, ST Aerospace was awarded the contract to acquire twelve M-346 and a ground-based training system on behalf of RSAF.
-As stipulated in the contract, ST Aerospace acts as the main contractor in the maintenance of the aircraft after delivery by Alenia Aermacchi while Boeing supplies the training system.
+In July 2010, the M-346 was selected by the Republic of Singapore Air Force (RSAF) to replace the ST Aerospace A-4SU Super Skyhawks in the advanced jet training role, based at BA 120 Cazaux Air Base in France.
+In a press release by the Singaporean Ministry of Defence on 28 September 2010, ST Aerospace was awarded the contract to acquire 12 M-346s and a ground-based training system on behalf of RSAF.
+As stipulated in the contract, ST Aerospace acts as the main contractor in the maintenance of the aircraft after delivery by Alenia Aermacchi, while Boeing supplies the training system.
 The RSAF holds the distinction of being the first export customer for the type.

 Israeli Air Force

-On 16 February 2012, the M-346 was selected by the Israeli Air Force (IAF) in an exchange deal, in which Israel will build a reconnaissance satellite and AWACs systems for Italy in return for the planes.
+On 16 February 2012, the M-346 was selected by the Israeli Air Force (IAF) in an exchange deal, in which Israel was to build a reconnaissance satellite and AWACs systems for Italy in return for the planes.
 It will operate as the IAF's main training jet to replace the McDonnell Douglas A-4H/N Skyhawk, which has served the IAF for over 40 years.
 On 19 July 2012, a contract was signed between Alenia Aermacchi and the Israeli Ministry of Defence to supply 30 M-346s, with the first delivery expected in the middle of 2014.
-The Israeli Air Force announced on 2 July 2013 that in Israeli service the M-346 would be named the Lavi, reusing the name given to the cancelled IAI Lavi.
+The IAF announced on 2 July 2013 that in Israeli service, the M-346 would be named the Lavi, reusing the name given to the cancelled IAI Lavi.
 The IAF's first M-346 was rolled out in a ceremony at Alenia Aermacchi's factory in Venegono Superiore on March 20, 2014.